 Virginia Regimental Histories Series Various H. E. Howard, Inc. VREF 973.745 [various sub letters]

-These volumes, part of a projected 100 volume series, each deal with a single Virginia regiment, cavalry troop, or other military organization.
+These volumes, part of a projected 100 volume series, each dealing with a single Virginia regiment, cavalry troop, or other military organization.
 The volumes include rosters based on personnel records in the national archives including, in cases, considerable details about the men’s service.

 Muster Roll of Ex-Confederate Soldiers and Sailors of Fairfax County, VA by Sansone, C. G., United Daughters of the Confederacy, 1976 VREF 973.742 M

-This is a typed extract from an 1898 ledger record in the fairfax county courthouse, listing veterans, their ages, ranks, units, enlistment dates, and duration of service.
+This is a typed extract from an 1898 ledger record in the Fairfax county courthouse, listing veterans, their ages, ranks, units, enlistment dates, and duration of service.

 Guide to Virginia Military Organizations 1861-1865 by Wallace, JR., l.
 A., Virginia Civil War Commission, 1964 VREF 973.745 W